-With all the new changes throughout the country regarding medical marijuana's legality, it's hard to keep track of the various states' marijuana laws.
+With all the new changes throughout the country regarding both recreational and medical marijuana's legality, it can be difficult to keep track of the various states' marijuana laws.
+Arizona is one such state, where rules are changing rapidly.
 Read on to get an overview of Arizona's marijuana laws.

 Arizona Medical Marijuana Act